ozcanyarimdunya/python-orm/README.md

-Simple Python ORM with pony and sqlalchemy in sqlite
+Simple Python ORM with pony, sqlalchemy and peewee for sqlite